dthor/dthor.github.io/research/research.md

 Image 1.
 Geomorphons of the Manistee River near Manistee, Michigan on Huron-Manistee National Forest.

  **Summary:** Geomorphons (geomorphologic phonotypes): Geomorphons classify topographic landform elements and map terrain morphology from simple local ternary patterns (Jasiewicz and Stepinski 2013).
 From an elevation model you can look at the patterns of surrounding cells from each cell and determine if the neighborhood cells are higher, lower, or the same height.
 You can reclassify the elevation model from the local ternary patterns into basic morphological patterns (e.g., flat, summit, ridge, shoulder, spur, slope, hollow, footslope, valley, depression).
-Your can colorize your morphologic classes and map the results creating a  general purpose geomorphometric map of the most common landform morphological elements.
+You can colorize your morphologic classes and map the results creating a  general purpose geomorphometric map of the most common landform morphological elements.

 Jasiewicz, J. and Stepinski, T.F., 2013.
 Geomorphons—a pattern recognition approach to classification and mapping of landforms.
 Geomorphology, 182, pp.147-156.